kyco/godevwatch/README.md

 ## Credits

-Inspired by live reload tools like browser-sync and webpack-dev-server, but designed specifically for Go development workflows.
+Inspired by live reload tools like browser-sync, webpack-dev-server, air, and watchexec - but designed specifically for Go development workflows with build queuing support.